desultory/genTree/readme.md

 > `refilter` can be used to reapply filters to the final tarball.

 #### Tar filters

+Tar filters are used to filter items added to the tarball.

+They are set under the `tar_filter_options` dict; any path filter can be used in addition to:

 * `whiteouts` (true) - Handles OCI whiteouts. (.wh. files)
 * `dev` (true) - Filters character and block devices.